Last Updated on 22/02/2019 by Patryk Bandurski

 - Filtering is possible by using either query or URI parameters

-- RAML specification is concise form describing the service in YAML language
+- RAML specification is a concise form describing the service in the YAML language

 Specifications